nicholas-leonard/dp/doc/data.md

 `data` is a torch.Tensor with at least 1 dimensions.

 `axes` is a table defining the order and nature of each dimension of a torch.Tensor.
-Two common examples would be the archtypical MLP input : `{'b', 'f'}`, or a common image representation : `{'b', 'h', 'w', 'c'}`.
+Two common examples would be the archtypical MLP input : `{'b','f'}`, or a common image representation : `{'b','h','w','c'}`.
 Possible axis symbols are :
  1. Standard Axes:
   * `'b'` : Batch/Example